cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

 }
 ```

-With the configuration complete we start our server our
+With the configuration complete we start our server.
 ```
 func (s *Server) Start() error {
 	handler := http.NewServeMux()